This post is now outdated. For a newer version of the test, check out my 2020 version.

 1A 6B 6D 2E

 That way, if you need help figuring out what your body type is, I can help you more easily.
 It will also help you figure things out if you’re confused between two or more body types.
+Or if you want some help figuring out your body type, I do offer consultations, where I will determine your body type for you.

 Also, please choose the answer that best describes your body.
 Our bodies are more on a spectrum than in discreet shapes, so not every answer will fit perfectly, especially if you’re young and your body is still changing.